actuarialcat/actuarialcat.github.io/_posts/2020-12-24-How-to-pass-7-SOA.md

 When I study, I focus on understanding the concepts instead of memorizing, because by understanding the concept, all those complicated theories become much more intuitive.
 I can easily derive and adapt my knowledge to any situation.
 It quickly becomes second nature without much effort.
 On the other hand, if I just memorize a concept, I can't adapt if the question changes a bit.
-Moreover, it always leads to frustration when forgeting something or forcing myself to memorize concepts without questioning them.
+Moreover, it always leads to frustration when forgeting something.

 That is the main reason why I never learn from study manuals, they don't fully explain the ideas behind the concepts.
 (And they are too expensive.)